DSharpPlus/DSharpPlus/docs/source/reference/entities/DiscordEmbed.rst

 	.. note::

-		When sending an embed, this property is always set to ``rich``, regardless of what it's actual set to.
+		When sending an embed, this property is always set to ``rich``, regardless of what it's actually set to.

 	This embed's type.